Tuck · Comparisons · Tuck vs Offline Baby Monitor

 Verdict

 Offline Baby Monitor is a clean, well-built local-only monitor by a solo developer with an honest minimalism.
 If your definition of offline is 'no internet round-trip' and you're happy on local Wi-Fi or Personal Hotspot, it's a defensible pick.
-Tuck is the right call if 'offline' means 'works on a flight, in airplane mode, with both phones' Wi-Fi off' — Tuck's Bluetooth Coded PHY fallback is genuinely more offline than the app named Offline Baby Monitor, and Tuck adds AI features, a real free tier, and a cheaper paid annual on top.
+Tuck is the right call if 'offline' means 'works on a flight, in airplane mode, with both phones' Wi-Fi off' — Tuck's Bluetooth Coded PHY fallback is genuinely more offline than the app named Offline Baby Monitor, and Tuck adds AI features and a 14-day free trial of the full experience at the same annual price.

 Looking for alternatives to Offline Baby Monitor in general (not just Tuck)?
 See Best Offline Baby Monitor alternatives in 2026 — five to six honest picks ranked by fit.